Anku5hk/Help-Me-Read/README.md

 # Help-Me-Read [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1D-Gntt8EAPWyP2QEpKV6dnZCglTbXi32?usp=sharing)
 Awesome app created with Streamlit + HuggingFace🤗 to get summary, question-answer, translate to language from given input text.
 It uses [T5 (Text-To-Text Transfer Transformer)](https://github.com/google-research/text-to-text-transfer-transformer#released-model-checkpoints) for summaries/translation and ['Question Generation using transformers'](https://github.com/patil-suraj/question_generation) for question answer generation.
+#### Some details:
+The Goal of this project is to meaningfully summurize huge posts/blogs using machine learning.
+Also to get text marked for important sentences, to save time while reading huge posts.
+It uses T5 model, pre-trained on C4(Colossal Clean Crawled Corpus) which is a very huge unlabeled text dataset, achieve SOTA results on many NLP benchmarks while being flexible enough to be fine-tuned for other tasks.
+Using T5 allows to use the same model, loss function, and hyperparameters on any NLP task, including machine translation, document summarization, question answering, and classification tasks.
+Using T5 is so simple that one needs to input text like "summurize: text-needed-to-be-summurize-here" and it'll give output summary for the text, Awesome!!.
+I have used the t5-small(which has 60 million parameters)for summurization which is the smallest available and the HuggingFace version due to its ease of use.
+T5 does abstractive summurization which is a technique in which the summary is generated and not extracted.
+For question answer generation there were new recent models like MiniLM and ProphetNet but they are a bit hard to get working.
+The defualt T5 only generates answers given text and questions, So currently i have used another pretrained t5-small which can generate QAs given only text and it works just fine.

 ## Requirements
 ```